Average Estimated Undergraduate Budgets, 2017-18

 Tuition and fees constitute 39% of the total budget for in-state students living on campus at public four-year institutions and 20% of the budget for public two-year college students who pay for off-campus housing.

 Figure 1: Average Estimated Full-Time Undergraduate Budgets (Enrollment-Weighted) by Sector, 2017-18

 Notes & Sources

-Notes: Expense categories are based on institutional budgets for students as reported by colleges and universities in the College Board’s Annual survey of Colleges.
-Figures for tuition and fees and room and board mirror those reported in Table 1A.
+NOTES: Expense categories are based on institutional budgets for students as reported in the College Board’s Annual Survey of Colleges.
+Figures for tuition and fees and room and board mirror those reported in Table 1.
 Other expense categories are the average amounts allotted in determining the total cost of attendance and do not necessarily reflect actual student expenditures.

 - Student budgets are constructed by institutional financial aid offices.
 These budgets form the basis for determining the total cost of attendance, which can affect the amount of financial aid for which students are eligible.

 - Room and board and other components of student budgets vary less across sectors than tuition and fees.
-As a result, while the average in-state published tuition and fee price at public four-year institutions is 2.7 times as high as the price at public two-year colleges, the total student budget is only 1.4 times as high.
+As a result, while the average in-state published tuition and fee price at public two-year institutions is 36% of the price at public four-year colleges, the total student budget is 70% as high.

 - The average in-state published tuition and fee price at public four-year institutions is 29% of the average at private nonprofit four-year institutions, but the average student budget is 50% as high.